itisluiz/Luna/README.md

 - *enabled*: Optional, 0 for disabled or 1 for enabled.
 If not provided will show current setting.

+### **luna_safepaint** *[opt hookname]*
+Safe 2D drawing hook for Lua scripts

+- *hookname*: Optional, 0 for disabled or name of the hook which will be called with `hook.Run` for drawing every frame.
+If not provided will show current setting.
+Drawing inside this hook will draw on top of everything else and cannot be captured (screen grabbed) from within Lua.

 ### **luna_run** *[state] [script]*
 Lua script executor